E-M-McCormick/multiREG/README.md

 **Do all individuals have to have the same number of observations (T)?**
 No.

-**How many people do I need in my sample?** For *multiLASSO*, reliable results are obtained with as few as 10 participants.
+**How many people do I need in my sample?** For *multiREG*, reliable results are obtained with as few as 10 participants.
 Remember that in this context, power to detect effects is determined by the number of time points rather than the number of individuals.
-Still, having at least 10 individuals helps *multiLASSO* to detect signal from noise by looking for effects that consistently occur.
+Still, having at least 10 individuals helps *multiREG* to detect signal from noise by looking for effects that consistently occur.

 **What do I do if I obtain an error?** Do some initial trouble-shooting.